 One of the best things about the CD-ROM era was that it was a great promotional tool.
 And the best kind of promotions were free games.

-Specifically: free games from boxes of cereal.
+Specifically: free games with food.

 Image: Alex Gorzen/Flickr

 Chex Quest was more than just a free game.
 It was released alongside boxes of Chex cereal in 1996 as a tie-in for the company, with the game designed to be a non-violent FPS based on the DOOM engine.
 The idea was to make Chex cool amongst kids who also thought PC games were cool.

 Tools used in-game to encourage healthy eating included health pickups tied to water, fruit and vegetables.
 And the in-game armour: well, it looked like a bit of Chex cereal.

 Not the best game to come in a cereal box, but it was a hell of a smart way to promote cereal.
 And the best part: you could load WAD files from the original DOOM into Chex Quest.

 People are still doing amazing stuff with RollerCoaster Tycoon in 2017.

 I can't even remember when it's been given away for free in the last couple of years.
 It's been cheap as chips, but never free.

 Image: Giant Bomb